York Online Registration, Absence and Engagement Policy

 5.3 If there is no module available

 5.3.1 Where a student has taken a break in their studies and therefore missed a module, they will have to wait for the module to be offered again to complete it.
 While waiting to complete the programme there are likely to be online learning periods where there is no module available to study.
-Unless a student wishes to request an authorised Leave of Absence for another reason (see section 7), students will automatically be put on a Leave of Absence by “default” for the duration of that online learning period, their student record will be updated and they will receive a confirmation email.
-Students on a “default” Leave of Absence will not have any specific conditions of return and are expected to notify the University of their intention to study as set out in section 5.1 for the following registration period.
+Unless a student wishes to request an authorised Leave of Absence for another reason (see section 7), students will automatically be put on a "no modules available to study" Leave of Absence by default for the duration of that online learning period, their student record will be updated and they will receive a confirmation email.
+Students on a "no modules available to study" Leave of Absence will not have any specific conditions of return and are expected to notify the University of their intention to study as set out in section 5.1 for the following registration period.

-5.3.2 Students who are placed on a “default” Leave of Absence are assumed to be fit to study, as they are not on a break by choice.
-Consequently, they are expected to continue to monitor their University of York email address and engage with any assessments that take place during the “default” Leave of Absence.
-If a student is aware before commencing a “default” Leave of Absence that they will be unable to study, then they should request to take an authorised Leave of Absence for a different reason (see Appendix 1).
-If the student encounters unforeseen circumstances during the “default” Leave of Absence that mean they are unable to attempt their assessment, or their performance would be negatively affected, then they should request to defer the assessment using the York Online Fit to Sit / Submit policy.
+5.3.3 Students who are placed on a “no modules available to study” Leave of Absence are assumed to be fit to study, as they are not on a break by choice.
+Consequently, they are expected to continue to monitor their University of York email address and engage with any assessments that take place during the “no modules available to study” Leave of Absence.
+If a student is aware before commencing a “no modules available to study” Leave of Absence that they will be unable to study, then they should request to take an authorised Leave of Absence for a different reason (see Appendix 1).
+If the student encounters unforeseen circumstances during the “no modules available to study” Leave of Absence that mean they are unable to attempt their assessment, or their performance would be negatively affected, then they should request to defer the assessment using the York Online Fit to Sit / Submit policy.

 5.4 Academic engagement and attendance